Nizamuddin Amethwi

-Linage
+Lineage

 The lineage of Amethwi is as follows:

 Nizamuddin ibn Muhammad Yasin ibn Fakhruddin ibn Abul Fazal ibn Tajuddin Usmani.

 Early life and education

 He was born in 1493 in the village of Amethi in the Lucknow district of the former Avadh state in the family of Muhammad Yasin Amethwi.

 He started his primary education in his childhood.
 He then moved to Jaunpur and studied under Shaykh Maruf bin Abdul Waasi'.
 He then went to Mankapur and received Bay'ah (discipleship) in the Chishtiyya Tariqa (Chishti Order) from Nuruddin Ibn Hamid Hussaini.

 Career

 He then returned to Jaunpur and after staying for some time returned to Amethi.
 In Amethi he married Makhduma Jahan, daughter of Khassah-i-Khuda Salehi and then moved to Gopamau.
 Then Amethvi gave his daughter in marriage to Mufti Adam Ibn Muhammad Siddiqi and stayed there for some time.
 He then returned to his homeland and spent his days in worship and teaching.
 Then he was appointed as the Shaikh.